 Verification.
-Pursuant to the new HUD/DOJ guidelines, no verification is necessary if:
+Under the new HUD/DOJ guidelines, no verification is necessary if:

 For instance, if a person is obviously blind and wants to have a seeing-eye dog, in violation of a no-pet policy, the landlord would not need documentation to prove that it was reasonable to allow the animal.
 If any of the three issues above are not apparent, the landlord can, and should, ask for written verification.
 If an accommodation is allowed without sufficient verification for some and not others, the landlord could be accused of differential treatment.

 Verifiers.
 The new guidelines also expanded the acceptable sources of verification.
-A resident may now provide verification from:
+A resident may now verify from:

-1. Don't require that the animal be trained.
+- Don't require that the animal is trained.
 Although California's Unruh Act requires that business owners allow only animals which are trained, case law has included animals that provide emotional support as "companion animals" based on mental disability.

-4. Don't require compliance with pet rules, because a support animal is not a pet, however, landlords should be able to establish reasonable rules of conduct for support animals (which should not be more stringent than the property's pet rules).
+- Don't require compliance with pet rules, because a support animal is not a pet.
+However, landlords should be able to establish reasonable rules of conduct for support animals (which should not be more stringent than the property's pet rules).

-5. Note that certified trainers of service animals for the physically disabled are entitled to the same rights with regard to the animal they are training as disabled persons would be.
+- Note that certified trainers of service animals for the physically disabled are entitled to the same rights about the animal they are training as disabled persons would be.

-6. Have written policies in place, and document interactions with residents in order to reduce the chance of a lawsuit based on failure to accommodate.
+- Have written policies in place, and document interactions with residents to reduce the chance of a lawsuit based on failure to accommodate.
 Our firm has drafted forms for disability accommodation policies and procedures, including a lease addendum for animals, which sets out rules of conduct and requires the resident to warrant that their animal is not dangerous.

 Commercial properties have fewer specific regulations on the issue of animals.
 The Americans with Disabilities Act (ADA) addresses areas to which the public is invited, and California's Unruh Act (Civil Code section 51 and following) addresses places that conduct "business" in the state.
 If you wish to read the text of the relevant laws, you can access them through a link to the Kimball, Tirey &St. John website listed below.

-With regard to tenants or employees of tenants however, the landlord may reasonably exert some control.
-If a landlord wishes to establish rules which may be enforceable with regard to the presence of animals, the rules should be in writing and should be part of the lease or addendum.
+With regard to tenants or employees of tenants, however, the landlord may reasonably exert some control.
+If a landlord wishes to establish rules which may be enforceable about the presence of animals, the rules should be in writing and should be part of the lease or addendum.
 If tenants or employees indicate that they are entitled to an exception to the rules based on disability, it is not clear that the procedure used in fair housing laws applies.
-Nevertheless, a landlord may be able to make a logical argument that in order to qualify for an exception, the tenant or employee should verify the right to the exception and, if that is so, the procedure used could resemble the one used for residents in rental housing.
+Nevertheless, a landlord may be able to make a logical argument that to qualify for an exception, the tenant or employee should verify the right to the exception and, if that is so, the procedure used could resemble the one used for residents in rental housing.

 Disability is the most common basis for discrimination complaints in California housing.
 ADA and Unruh Act violations are common claims made by visitors or tenants in commercial properties.
 These lawsuits are very time-consuming and expensive.
 If management personnel encounter a fact situation that could raise such issues, it would be wise to seek the advice of a supervisor and/or an attorney before taking action (or failing to take action)!